Tissue Expander and Implant-Based Reconstruction

 - Knowledge of cancer treatment and its effects on different options for breast reconstruction.

-Dr. Fusi has twenty years of breast reconstruction expertise and is Yale-trained, while Dr. Craig obtained years of breast reconstructive experience at MD Anderson Cancer Center, the nation’s leading cancer center.
-Their experience, knowledge, and exceptional patient care combine to provide patients with superior treatment options for breast reconstruction.
+Dr. Craig is a Yale-trained specialists.
+She has obtained years of breast reconstructive experience at MD Anderson Cancer Center, the nation’s leading cancer center.
+Her experience, knowledge, and exceptional patient care provide their Houston patients with superior treatment options for breast reconstruction.